cjthink/digital-espresso-html-isip/README.md

 # digital-espresso-html-isip

 # Architectural Strategy
-In this project, I will create a simple and organized folder structure.
-The main HTML pages (`index.html`, `about.html`, `products.html`, `branches.html`) will be linked via relative paths, and navigation will be consistent across all pages using the `<nav>` element.
-All images will be placed inside an `images/` folder to ensure they are correctly referenced.
+In this project, I am going to create a folder structure of Kape Pa More in a clean and simple way.
+The main HTML pages include, `index.html`, `about.html`, `products.html`, and `branches.html`, and all will be linked together using relative links, and the navigation bar will remain constant on each page using the `nav` element.
+All images will be stored in an `images/` folder (or sourced from an image source) so they can be properly referenced.